The Anxiety Trap: How to Break Free and Reclaim Your Life

 You don’t need to meditate for hours.
 Start with just 5 minutes a day of focused breathing or body scanning.
 Gradually increase the time as you get more comfortable.

 You can practice mindfulness while doing everyday tasks.
 When you’re washing dishes, focus on the water’s sensation, the soap’s smell, and the sound of the dishes clinking.
-This helps train your brain to stay present instead of wandering off into anxiety-land.
+This helps train your brain to stay present instead of wandering off into fearful thinking land.

 When worried thoughts arise, try to observe them without getting caught up in them.
 Imagine your thoughts are like clouds passing through the sky of your mind.
 You don’t need to chase them or push them away – just let them pass.